|

 Alcort built these proa type boats for a year or

-two and only 18 are still known to exist.
+two and only about two dozen are still known to exist.
 The main hull is just under 14 feet and the total width of the Hilu when put together is

-8 feet wide.
+8 feet.
 I brought mine home on a utility trailer after separating the hulls from the trampoline.

 The following two photos were taken one day after the purchase.